 She jogged upstairs to grab some granola bars and fill a water bottle.
 From her balcony she saw the Honda was parked by the back gate.
-She trotted downstairs and tucked the food and water into his duffle.
+She trotted downstairs and tucked the food and water into his duffel.
 “Car’s here.”

-Slovo shrugged on his coat, slung the duffle over his shoulder, and made his way across the room to retrieve his cane.
+Slovo shrugged on his coat, slung the duffel over his shoulder, and made his way across the room to retrieve his cane.
 “Listen, before you do anything else, take a look at Danny’s story.
 That notebook opens up a whole new way of looking at the case.
 Then head downstate to find that cousin, but don’t tell anyone what you’re doing, not until you’ve checked it out.”

 “Fine.
 I’ll get right on it.”